Ryan-Malloy/fish-tracker/README.md

 3. **Set up Firebase**

-Create a Firebase project and add your Firebase config to a **.env** file at the root of your project using the template provided in the **.env.example** file.
+Create a Firebase project and add your Firebase config to a **.env** file at the root of your project.

 4. **Start the development server**